-The Louisville Free Public Library Foundation was founded for the purpose of benefiting, promoting, supporting, and enhancing the programs and services of the Louisville Free Public Library, whose mission is to provide the people of Metro Louisville with the broadest possible access to knowledge, ideas, and information and to support them in their pursuit of learning.
-Through its support of the public library, the Library Foundation serves the entire Metro Louisville area.
+The Louisville Free Public Library Foundation was founded for the purpose of benefiting, promoting, supporting, and enhancing the programs and services of the Louisville Free Public Library, whose mission is to provide the people of Louisville Metro with the broadest possible access to knowledge, ideas, and information and to support them in their pursuit of learning.
+Through its support of the public library, the Library Foundation serves the entire Louisville Metro area.

-The Louisville Free Public Library Foundation, Inc. was established as a non-profit corporation in 1980.
-It was organized "for the purpose of benefiting, promoting, supporting, encouraging, and enhancing the programs and services of the Louisville Free Public Library."
+The Louisville Free Public Library Foundation, Inc. was established as a nonprofit corporation in 1980.
+It was organized “for the purpose of benefiting, promoting, supporting, encouraging, and enhancing the programs and services of the Louisville Free Public Library.”
 The Foundation is governed by a self-perpetuating volunteer board of directors.

 In 1987, the Library Foundation embarked on a five-year, $6 million New Book Endowment Campaign.
 By June 2013, the Foundation had granted the library $10.1 million from the fund, resulting in more than 400,000 new books for the library system.

 In 1994, the Library 2000 Information Technology Campaign was begun and exceeded its $4.4 million goal with gifts and pledges of $4.57 million The net donations were expended on computer equipment, on-line service subscription fees, and emerging technology.

 In the fall of 1996, the Library Foundation began its first Annual Children’s Appeal.
 The donations were used to purchase children’s books and to underwrite the Youth Summer Reading Program.
 Since that time, the Foundation has granted more than $26 million for Summer Reading and for a variety of other library services, programs, technology, books, and capital projects.